 Shoppers who use your site’s search function are 4-6X more likely to convert than shoppers who don’t.
 The catch is that 20-30% of searches end in a dreaded “No Results Found” page unless shoppers are using exactly the same language that the site does.

-An improved search experience on your eCommerce site will increase your conversion rates.
+An improved search experience on your site will increase your conversion rates during the holiday eCommerce rush.
 One study saw conversion rates increase from 2.77% to 4.63% when the search function was used.

 And the benefits don’t stop there.
 Searchers also contributed 13.8% of the revenues. 🤩